edologgerbird/PowerText/README.md

 To view the Data Preprocessing step, simply run the ```data_eda.ipynb``` notebook in ```data_processing/``` folder.

+> ⚠️ Do remember to adjust the paths to where you store your dataset on your local machine!

 ## Development Layer

+We proceed to build and train a suite of models to

 ## Deployment Layer